 We get a lot of referrals from Senior Living Communities who want us to assist their clients to change from a Medicare Advantage Plan to Medicare Supplement Plan.
 The reason is simple: Many doctors who travel to these facilities to see patients on-site do not accept HMOs.
 They want their clients to have Original Medicare (Parts A and B).
 The clients want to know: Can I change from a Medicare Advantage Plan to a Medicare Supplement Policy?

 Changing from a Medicare Advantage Plan to Original Medicare is simple enough, but the financial planning side of me screams when I hear that someone has done this without assistance.

-Medicare Parts A and B do not cover everything… in fact if you are in the hospital for an extended period of time, you are opening yourself up to medical bills of potentially thousands of dollars, or even an unlimited amount depending on the amount of time you spend in the hospital.
+Medicare Parts A and B do not cover everything… in fact, if you are in the hospital for an extended period, you are opening yourself up to medical bills of potentially thousands of dollars, or even an unlimited amount depending on the amount of time you spend in the hospital.

 Because Medicare Supplement Plans are medically underwritten, if you are in an assisted living facility, memory care facility, or nursing home facility, you might not be able to get one.

 Medically underwritten policies ask you questions about your health in order to exclude you from getting the policy.
 In case you are wondering… Yes, this is allowed under the affordable care act.
 You cannot be denied Medicare Parts A and B. You cannot be denied Medicare Advantage (MA or MAPD) plans unless you have end-stage renal disease, but yes, you can be denied a Medicare Supplement Insurance Plan if you have a medical condition.